 To make the caramel, cook the sugar, water and lemon juice (part 2 of the ingredients list) in a small, heavy bottomed pot until the sugar melts and begins to turn a golden brown (about 5 minutes).
 Quickly remove from the heat and pour enough of the hot sugar (be careful!) into each ramekin to coat the bottom by about 1/8".
 As it cools, the sugar will harden.

-In a large bowl, whisk the eggs, remaining 2 cups of milk and the sugar and salt together.
+In a large bowl, whisk the eggs, the remaining 2 cups of milk, and the sugar and salt together.
 Add the lemon juice and lemon zest.
 Remove the vanilla beans from the warm milk, and carefully scrape out the (now softened) beans from the inside of the pod.
 Whisk this into the egg mixture and then add in the rest of the milk.
 Pour equal amounts into the ramekins.

 Water bath: Add warm water to the pan with the ramekins, filling it to at least 3/4 of the way up the sides of the ramekins.
 Bake for approximately 45 minutes, or until the creme caramel is firm and a knife inserted in the middle comes out clean.